 Imagine it.
 A desolate beach, waves crashing in the distance.
 On the shore washes up a most unseaworthy vessel, a sight not properly found in nature: a plastic bottle, briefly home to a carbonated beverage, used once and then thoughtlessly discarded, only to reappear in Haiti, or in Taiwan, or some other spot far from where the bottle originated.
-According to The Guardian, 1 million plastic bottles are purchased every minute worldwide, and it’s virtually impossible for recycling efforts to keep pace.
+Across the world, more than 1 million plastic bottles are purchased every minute, and it’s virtually impossible for recycling efforts to keep pace.
 The end result is a swirl of plastic in the ocean, with mountains of wasted bottles piling up on beaches far and wide.

 In this bleak scenario, Ian Rosenberger saw an opportunity to help.
 He was in Haiti, assisting cleanup efforts after the earthquake of 2010.
 Well-intended organizations had donated bottled water for those affected by the disaster, but that had the unintended consequence of a vast increase in plastic waste, which overwhelmed the island nation’s sanitation services.
 Heaps of trash wound up on Haiti’s beaches.
 “If Haiti could turn trash into money, that = good,” Rosenberger wrote in his journal at the time, and he immediately went about making that thought a reality.
 His concept?
 Employ local people to collect the waste, and then turn that waste into something useful—like fabric.

-He called his organization First Mile, and the group has shipped nearly 200,000 pounds of plastic out of Haiti, all to be recycled into usable fabric.
-This isn’t just good for the planet; this puts resources into the local economy as well.
+He called his organization First Mile, which has diverted 4,702,550 pounds of plastic since its launch.
+This isn’t just good for the planet, it puts resources into the local economy as well.
 And it’s this company that Polo has turned to for its groundbreaking Earth Polo shirt, first released last year and now available in 19 colorways for men, seven colors for women, and nine for kids, not to mention printed options.

-The shirt is two years in the making, and began with a deceptively simple concept: Remake the iconic Polo shirt with as little environmental impact as possible, while preserving the quality and feel that made it an icon in the first place.
+The shirt began with a deceptively simple concept: Remake the iconic Polo shirt with as little environmental impact as possible, while preserving the quality and feel that made it an icon in the first place.